-Makana Municipality has 24-hour fulltime fire service with Chief Fire Officer appointed as manager fire services.
+Municipality has appointed Manager fire services as with Chief Fire Officer.
 Municipality has signed a corporate agreement with Sarah Baartman District Municipality to perform the function on agency bases.
-Also the Municipality has co-operative agreement with all other six (6) Sarah Baartman District Municipalities.
+Also, the Municipality has co-operative agreement with all other six (6) Sarah Baartman District Municipalities.
+Municipality has developed and adopted fire by-law which was gazette 11th July 2021